Social Security Agreement between Australia and the United States of America (USA) - Frequently Asked Questions

 In Australia's case, payment starts from the date the claim is lodged or, if a claim is lodged early, the date the person qualifies for payment.

-If you get a pension from Australia, Centrelink will pay it directly into your bank account every two weeks.
+If you get a pension from Australia, Services Australia will pay it directly into your bank account every 2 weeks.

 US pensions and benefits are paid monthly in arrears through the Social Security Administration.